sashinpivotal/dsa-java-review-doc/README.md

 - Create a new Java Maven project
 - Create *Employee* class with some fields and methods
-- Write client code that uses *Employee* class
+- Write client code that creates and accesses objects of *Employee* class
 - Write test code testing *Employee* class

 ### Concepts that are exercised

-- Java class and objects
+- Java class and objects (slides #35-#42 of Java Part1 presentation)
-  - Why "Object Oriented Programming (OOP)"?
+- What is and why "Object Oriented Programming (OOP)"?
-  - What is "abstraction"?
-  - What is "encapsulation"?

 - Unit Testing
   - What is Unit testing for?